 The conversation on climate change and decarbonisation has been heating up in New Zealand and around the world.
 Some are wondering if there is a future for gas in New Zealand.
 We say yes.

 100% renewable energy is an aspirational goal.
-When you look at the big picture, a balanced approach to our energy mix is needed.
+When you look at the big picture, we believe a balanced approach to our energy mix is needed.
 Natural gas still has an important role supporting New Zealand’s energy future.

 Natural gas packs quite a punch.
 All the heat, hot water and flame for cooking you could ever want, on tap, ready when you are.
 Kiwis can rely on natural gas as an energy source because there’s heaps of it right on our doorstep.
 Natural gas is not running out, and the experts think there’s enough gas to keep us all warm and toasty for generations to come.The power of natural gas is so convincing, major services and businesses rely on it every day to keep things ticking over – some even 24/7.
 Just as well it’s delivered on tap.
 Who’s using gas in your community?
 Te Papa, Wellington Hospital, many gyms including Les Mills, City Fitness and Jetts, most public swimming pools, Taranaki Base Hospital, Fonterra, Tegel, Hawke’s Bay Hospital, Quality Bakers, Heinz Watties, McCains Foods, Palmerston North Hospital, NZ Defense Force, Massey University and the list goes on.
 See more about our company Powerco including a video about natural gas and electricity.